acje/Fiber-semantics/README.md

 Multiple fibers within the same namespace can be stored and shared through a datastructure called a `Dragline`.

-In fiber semantics a `Dragline` can only support one namespace, but a namespace can be sharded by FiberId across multiple `Draglines`, keeping the fibers intact.
+In fiber semantics a `Dragline` can only support one namespace, but a namespace can be sharded by `FiberId` across multiple `Draglines`, keeping the fibers intact.
 Between migrations fibers can only be created, read, updated, detached (soft delete) or rescued (undeleted).
 Dragline and fibers are append-only between migrations.

 The most fundamental building block in fiber semantics is the event.
 Event is a message containing a fact, something that has happened.
 Events are distinct from commands which may require a response of success or failure because they command something that should happen in the future.
 Note: In Fiber semantics query is a command which only does read type operations, query can also fail and the response is not optional.
 Events have a header with the following core concepts:

-- Timestamp is the time in nanoseconds since the epoch.
-Timestamp is set when the event is successfully appended to the fiber and is considered immutable.
-- DomainId is the unique identifier of an entity, activity or property in the domain.
-DomainId is immutable.
+- ``FiberId`` is the unique identifier of a series of connected events conserning an entity, activity or property in the domain.
+Application must choose mapping.
 - Detached marks the fiber as soft deleted.
-Migrations can keep, purge or lock a detached fiber of a domainId.
+Migrations can keep, purge or lock a detached fiber of a `FiberId`.
-- Precursor forms fibers by chaining events with the same DomainId in a singly linked list.
+- Precursor forms fibers by chaining events with the same `FiberId` in a singly linked list.
 - DomainEvent is the domain specific payload of the event.

 Immutable fields in the event header still may get purged or pruned together with the complete event during migrations.
 The other header fields will get updated during migrations.
 The DomainEvent payload is only mutated during migrations with schema upgrades.